GradyD/FaceDetectionCrop/README.md

 Known bugs
 =============
-* Display cropped imaage does not work correctly
+* Display cropped image does not work correctly

 Versions
 ==================